timescale/docs/use-timescale/write-data/about-writing-data.md

 # About writing data

-TimescaleDB supports writing data in the same way as PostgreSQL, using `INSERT`, `UPDATE`, `INSERT ...
+Timescale supports writing data in the same way as PostgreSQL, using `INSERT`, `UPDATE`, `INSERT ...
 ON CONFLICT`, and `DELETE`.

 <Highlight type="note">
-Because TimescaleDB is a time-series database, hypertables are optimized for inserts to the most recent time intervals.
+Because Timescale is a time-series database, hypertables are optimized for inserts to the most recent time intervals.
 Inserting data with recent time values gives
 [excellent performance](https://www.timescale.com/blog/timescaledb-vs-6a696248104e/).